 - Very few vegetarian and vegan options

 - Cuisine: Classic French and continental dishes.
-House favorites include whole seabass with fennel, duck confit, steak with green pepper sauce, herring with potatoes in oil, shredded carrots in vinaigrette, and escargots.
+House favorites include the whole seabass with fennel, duck confit, steak with green pepper sauce, herring with potatoes in oil, shredded carrots in vinaigrette, and escargots.
 Lunch and dinner menus are the same.
-See this page for the daily menu.

 - Drinks: House wine, beers, soft drinks